-Known as the Gastronomic Capital of the World, Lyon is the ultimate destination for the culinarily inclined traveler.
+Known as the World’s Gastronomic Capital, Lyon is the ultimate destination for the culinarily inclined traveler.
 The hilly city lies in the southeast of France, surrounded by the venerable vineyards of the Rhône Valley, Beaujolais, and Burgundy.
 Located at the junction of the Rhône and Saône Rivers, Lyon has always been a hub for agriculture and a gateway for trade with northern Europe.
 Lyon was granted UNESCO World Heritage status for the continued role the city has played in Europe’s cultural, political, and economic development.
 Today, Lyon boasts over 4,300 restaurants, 21 of which garnered enviable Michelin stars.
-Let’s explore what makes Lyonnaise cuisine so highly revered and the dishes to delight in while there.
+Let’s explore what makes Lyonnaise cuisine so highly revered and what dishes to delight in there.

 Les Bouchons Lyonnais